6 Ways to Simplify STEM for the Youngest Engineers

 Depending on how complicated the STEM challenge might be, some modeling might be necessary.
 However, I never do a “watch me and do this” demonstration because it tends to squash creativity and defeats the purpose of the engineering design process.
 I will sometimes show them “tricks” or provide guiding questions for assembling pieces if I see that they are struggling significantly, but only for students who need such guidance.
 Depending on the age of your students and their prior experiences and capabilities, modeling is a great tool to use in moderation.

 Simplify, Simplify, Simplify.
 Try to limit challenges to 5 or fewer materials.
 Much of the brainstorming prior to beginning a STEM challenge can be done as a whole class.
-Because the youngest engineers will spend 99% of their time building, building, and building some more, there is typically not much time left for writing until the very end of the challenge.
-At this point, you can ask students to draw a picture/blueprint of their design.
-Second graders are also capable of labeling the parts and materials used in their design.
+I usually have my students sketch simple blueprints and list materials prior to the challenge, record test results during the challenge, and answer reflective questions after the challenge.
+Because the youngest engineers will spend 99% of their time building, building, and building some more, the written components must be brief and meaningful.
+To discourage “one word answers,” I like to discuss and plan out reflective responses with students one on one before they record them.
+Second graders are also capable of more detailed written responses.
 The most developmentally appropriate reflective prompts (written or otherwise) that you can provide to wrap up a STEM challenge for younger students are the following:

 1) What worked well?